National Liberation Day of Korea: Assassination attempt

 At 10:23 a.m., 15 August 1974, Mun Se-gwang, a Zainichi Korean and North Korean sympathizer, attempted to assassinate President Park Chung Hee at the National Theater of Korea in Seoul during a Gwangbokjeol ceremony; Park was unharmed but his wife Yuk Young-soo, the First Lady of South Korea, was killed.

 De facto inauguration ceremony

-At 8:00 p.m., 15 August 2025, at Gwanghwamun Square in Seoul, President Lee Jae Myung, who took the office on 4 June after winning the 21st presidential election without an official inauguration, hold a "de facto" public inauguration ceremony, dubbed as "People's Mandate Ceremony", coincided with 80th anniversary of Liberation of Korean Peninsula from Japan.
-During the ceremony, he received appointment letters from 80 selected individuals, ranged from prominent figures in democracy, economic growth, science and technology, culture, sports, and ordinary citizens.
+At 8:00 p.m., 15 August 2025, at Gwanghwamun Square in Seoul, President Lee Jae Myung, who took office on 4 June after winning the 21st presidential election without an official inauguration, held a de facto public inauguration ceremony, dubbed as the "People's Mandate Ceremony", which coincided with the 80th anniversary of the liberation of the Korean peninsula.
+During the ceremony, he received appointment letters from 80 selected individuals, ranging from prominent figures in democracy, economic growth, science and technology, culture, sports, and ordinary citizens.